 Carl's Drug Dealing Story

 Like a lot of people, he walks around at night but keeps a low profile and doesn't draw attention to himself.
-What separates himself from other dealers is, he won't rip anyone off.
-He cares a lot at times but of course, it's often hidden under a tough-guy image.
+What separates him from most dealers is, he won't rip anyone off.
+He cares a lot but of course, it's often hidden under a tough-guy image.
 His heart's made of gold and oneday, he's going to achieve his secret goals and dreams.
-He doesn't make money from the deals - it's only enough to keep his declining habit going.
+He doesn't make money from the deals.
+It's only enough to keep his declining habit going.

 "I will not deal anyone anything I won't put up my own arm" Carl says.
 "I've never done a dirty deal.
 If it's not good enough for me, it's not good enough for anyone else".

 The consequences are harsh if you're caught Possessing, Trafficking or Dealing.
 A heavy fine or a sentence of imprisonment is what many people pay.
 On and around the streets, you always worry.
 You could be walking around but won't have anything on you and you get pulled over.
 The police know you use speed and will always hound you but you've just got to take it.
 You're doing something wrong so you can't turn around and accuse them.

 "Police are a threat to everyone," Carl says.
 "It doesn't matter what you do, they'll always have an eye on you."
 He's never been charged with drug possession but has had three close calls, with two from random pat searches.
 "I could have been locked up for a long time."

 Carl hasn't been searched for three to four weeks but he knows on average, one person a week goes down for various drugs charges and just hopes he isn't next.
 In the last three weeks, he knows of four people who've been caught.
 It makes him want to stop even more.
 The police know a lot about Carl but have never caught him for anything.

 You lose business and customers.
 They get angry because they're hanging out.
 Some people will wait because they know you'll have a reliable supply and you won't rip them off.